srvl/deduplicated-backups/README.md

 ## Method 2: Manual Installation

-1. Upload or copy the "wings" binary and "install.sh" to your VPS
+1. Upload or copy the "wings" binary and "install-wings.sh" to your VPS
 2. Make the installer executable:

-chmod +x install.sh
+chmod +x install-wings.sh

 3. Run the installer:

-./install.sh
+./install-wings.sh

 4. Follow the interactive setup.